top of page

 Extrinsic validity - How well does animal experimentation generate reliable and reproducible outcomes?

 It is often argued that although animal models have severe limitations, experimenting on animals enables to gather insights that may be valuable.
-However, the basic precondition for a hypothetical benefit is not met since the majority of animal experiments is irreproducible Freedman et al., PLOS Biol., Jun 2015.
+However, the basic precondition for a hypothetical benefit is not met since the majority of animal experiments is irreproducible 103.

 Contributing factors include flawed experimental design, variation in animal strains and experimental conditions, and lack of transparency on methodology and results of animal studies.

-In a bid to improve the quality of reporting of animal experiments, the ARRIVE - Animal Research: Reporting of In Vivo Experiments - guidelines, were published in 2010 and updated to ARRIVE 2.0 in 2020 Arrive guidelines website.
+In a bid to improve the quality of reporting of animal experiments, the ARRIVE - Animal Research: Reporting of In Vivo Experiments - guidelines, were published in 2010 and updated to ARRIVE 2.0 in 2020 104.

-Nonetheless, and in spite of significant investment in dissemination, various incentives and training of animal researchers, the Arrive guidelines remain poorly implemented Percie du Sert et al., BMC Vet.
-Res., Jul 2020, Bazoit, BioRxiv, Feb 2025.
+Nonetheless, and in spite of significant investment in dissemination, various incentives and training of animal researchers, the Arrive guidelines remain poorly implemented 105, 106.

-As a result of weak relevance, rigor and reliability of animal studies, erroneous and misleading hypothesis are generated, animal and human lives are needlessly sacrificed and dozens of billions of dollars are annually wasted Yarborough et al., PLOS Biol., Jun 2018.
+As a result of weak relevance, rigor and reliability of animal studies, erroneous and misleading hypothesis are generated, animal and human lives are needlessly sacrificed and dozens of billions of dollars are annually wasted 107.

-Beyond the problem of experimental design and reporting of animal studies, there are deep-seeded cultural reasons that are not likely to be addressed any time soon, such as the "publish or perish" culture that discourages from unbiased analysis and reporting of negative results and rewards exaggerated and overhyped claims Smaldino & McElreath, Roy.
-Soc.
-Op.
-Sci., Sep 2016.
+Beyond the problem of experimental design and reporting of animal studies, there are deep-seeded cultural reasons that are not likely to be addressed any time soon, such as the "publish or perish" culture that discourages from unbiased analysis and reporting of negative results and rewards exaggerated and overhyped claims 108.

 In Summary

 Type 1 Diabetes Mellitus (T1DM) is an autoimmune disease characterized by chronic hyperglycemia.
-It is associated with an increased risk of cardiovascular disease, nephropathy, retinopathy, diabetic wounds, psychiatric disorders, dental issues and peripheral neuropathy.
+It is associated with an increased risk of cardiovascular disease, nephropathy, retinopathy, diabetic wounds, psychiatric disorders, dental issues and peripheral neuropathy, even in individuals receiving insulin therapy.

-Within individuals with T1DM, epidemiological, clinical, genetic, immunological, histological and metabolic differences suggest heterogeneity in pathophysiological mechanisms.
+Within T1DM patient populations, clinical, genetic, immunological, histological and metabolic differences suggest heterogeneity in pathophysiological mechanisms.

 In vivo modeling of T1DM causes severe suffering in animals.
-Yet, owing to human-specific features of pancreatic anatomy and function, glucose regulation, genetic background, gene expression regulation, and immune system, animal models of T1DM do not faithfully recapitulate T1DM phenotypes, pathophysiology, and response to treatments.
+Yet, owing to human-specific features of pancreatic anatomy and function, glucose regulation, genetic background, gene expression regulation, and immune system, animal models of T1DM do not faithfully recapitulate the T1DM phenotypes, pathophysiology, and responses to treatments.

-To date, there is no cure for T1DM and treated patients often go on to develop cardiovascular, renal, and skin ulcer complications with potentially severe consequences.
+To date, there is no cure for T1DM and treated patients often go on to develop complications with potentially severe consequences.

 A human-centric approach to research is needed to advance understanding of disease mechanisms and discovery of innovative treatments to prevent, treat, and reverse heterogenous T1DM endotypes.